-Recent Changes to SFA Programs
+Important Changes to Student Financial Aid Programs

 Federal Pell Grant Program - Duration of Eligibility

-Once you have received a Pell Grant for 12 semesters (full-time), or the equivalent, you are no longer eligible for additional
+Once you have received a Pell Grant for 12 semesters (full-time), or the equivalent, you are no longer eligible for additional Pell Grants.

 - Learn more about the Pell Grant limit.